smithy-lang/smithy/2.0/_sources/guides/building-models/build-config.rst.txt

       - If a plugin can't be found, Smithy will by default fail the build.
 This setting can be set to ``true`` to allow the build to progress even if a plugin can't be found on the classpath.
+    * - maven
+      - :ref:`maven-configuration` structure
+      - Defines Java Maven dependencies needed to build the model.
+        Dependencies are used to bring in model imports, build plugins, validators, transforms, and other extensions.

 The following is an example ``smithy-build.json`` configuration: